-We have granted SARs under the 2008 Equity Plan to certain members of management.
-The SARs will be settled in stock at the time of exercise and vest in equal annual installments generally over four years from the date of grant subject to the recipient's continued employment with us.
-The number of shares issued upon the exercise of the SARs is calculated as the difference between the share price of our stock on the date of exercise and the date of grant multiplied by the number of SARs divided by the share price on the exercise date.
+SARs granted to employees were settled in stock at the time of exercise and vested in equal annual installments generally over 4 years from the date of grant subject to the recipient's continued employment with us.
+The number of shares issued upon the exercise of the SARs was calculated as the difference between the share price of our stock on the date of exercise and the date of grant multiplied by the number of SARs divided by the share price on the exercise date.